Podcastindex-org/aggrivator/README.md

 ## Worklog

+beta - v0.1.0
+ - Including a dummy sqlite db for testing purposes

 alpha - v0.0.6
  - Added a timestamp to the file since it's faster this way than slowing down partytime for an fs.stat